kosua20/PRPViewer/README.md

 # PRPViewer

 This is a realtime viewer for Uru and Myst V game assets.
 It relies on the open-sourced Plasma engine to load levels and extract enough information to perform realtime rendering.

-This project depends on glfw and libhsplasma via Cmake, and was only tested on macOS.
-It should build on Windows and Linux with a bit of manual intervention in the build files.
-You will also need most of the dependencies from the Plasma engine, as listed [here](https://github.com/H-uru/libhsplasma)
+This project was tested on Windows and macOS.
+After cloning the repository, run `configure.bat` or `configure.sh` depending on your environment to build and setup all dependencies.
+You can then use Cmake to generate the main project from the repository root.

 More information in this series of blog posts: